econia-labs/emojicoin-dot-fun/src/typescript/README.md

 NEXT_PUBLIC_TESTNET_APTOS_API_KEY="AG-FL4PYMZ1YX1LGAJCWP2R1ACYTYRCBY1GB"
 ```

-Refer to the [Aptos API Key Documentation](https://developers.aptoslabs.com/docs/api-access/api-keys) for more details.
+Refer to the [Aptos API key documentation] for more details.

 #### `SERVER_<NETWORK>_APTOS_API_KEY`

 The backend/private Aptos API keys for the various networks.
-Only the key corresponding to the active network needs to be set.
+Only the key
+corresponding to the active network needs to be set.

 These keys: